brandonxiang/geojson-python-utils/README.md

 ###Centroid
-get the centroid of polygon
-adapted from http://paulbourke.net/geometry/polyarea/javascript.txt
+To get the centroid of polygon adapted from http://paulbourke.net/geometry/polyarea/javascript.txt

 ```